Bachelor of Education

 - interpersonal skills

 - ability to handle conflict

 Following are eight intangibles which are important when evaluating teaching applicants:

 - the ability to be a self starter

 - recognition that excellence is a journey, not a destination

 - potential ability to lead

 Please note: your letter of reference should be completed on letterhead when possible.
 In the event that letterhead is not an option, please provide your full contact information (i.e., telephone and fax numbers, including appropriate area code, as well as your e-mail address) for reference verification.
 Please ensure that you identify the applicant by both first and last names, as well as the nature of your association with him/her.
-Please be sure to sign and seal your reference letter and you must sign the flap of the envelope.
-This must be returned to the applicant so she/he can include it in the package to be returned to the Admissions Office by January 15.
+Please be sure to sign and seal your reference letter and sign the flap of the envelope.
+This must be returned to the applicant, so she/he can include it in the package to be returned to the Admissions Office by January 15.

 The application deadline for the Bachelor of Education programme is January 15th.
 Applicants are encouraged to send their complete application packages to the Admissions Office.